0RuiAlvel0/Airport-departure-board/README.md

 The free version of the API allows up to 1,000 requests per month.
 You can request double that (2,000 requests per month) by following the instructions in the automated email you receive upon registration.
 With 2,000 requests per month:
 - You can make **64 requests per day** in a 31-day month.
 - This equates to **2 requests per hour** or **1 request every 30 minutes**.

-### Configuration
-Once you copy the files to your root folder, navigate to `base.php` to see the application in action.

-You can configure the number of rows displayed in the arrivals and departures lists by editing the top of the `base.php` file.
-This allows you to adjust the results list to fit your screen size.

----

 ## Installation
 1. Clone the repository: